“Do not save what is left after spending, but spend what is left after saving”Warren Buffett

 Money inflows resulting from your investments may be a wonderful source of income.
 Dividend payouts, for example, are a disbursement that a company pays its investors.
 Capital gains mean profiting from selling an asset (or a portion of it) for more than what you paid for it.

-Good financial habits, education and literacy, and income are good first steps.
-In the next article will focus on expenses, borrowing, budgeting, and other basic principles of good financial practices.
+The next article will focus on expenses, borrowing, budgeting, and other basic principles of good financial practices.
+Financial House II.